balramsinghindia/ecommerce-product-list-page/README.md

 ## Further Improvements
+- Add Array.includes Polyfill to run the application in IE
 - API interceptor to handle errors and exceptions from single place
 - i18n
 - Quality checks (Unit test cases, Sonar)